laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 If your work involves interactive installations, there's a good chance you'll be working with a camera at some point.
 Choosing the right type of camera for your interactive installation is one of the most important technical choices you can make in the initial planning phases of your project.
 Making the incorrect choice can really impact how well your installation reacts to its visitors.
 This choice can also affect the installation's ability to perform robustly in a variety of environments.
 You can always correct for certain things in software, but the hardware setup can often be the first line of defense against undesired behavior.

 Another important thing to keep in mind is that while many artistically geared software environments do work off the shelf with various cameras and input types, some more exotic cameras can be tricky to work with.
 Make sure you do your research before making a big purchase.
 If the tool doesn't exist to port it in, there are a few technologies that can route video between applications or even over the network.
-The most common tools are [Syphon](http://syphon.v002.info) for macOS and [Spout](https://spout.zeal.co) for Windows
+The most common tools are [Syphon](http://syphon.v002.info) for macOS and [Spout](https://spout.zeal.co) for Windows, but there are other options out there as well.

 In the sections below, I will cover some of the most common camera types that are used for interactive installations.
 Before we dive in, it can be important to consider the following questions when considering which camera best suits your use case.